 In accordance with Title 55 Chapter § 1101.51 of the Pennsylvania Code, treatments as well as the treatment plan must be entered in the medical record.
 The treatment/ service plan must be a separate, written document and not embedded into other components of the medical record, such as progress notes.
-The minimum treatment/ service plan requirements including timeliness for completion and updates as well as signatures are typically outlined in level of care specific regulations and bulletins.
 Treatment/ service plans must be developed in collaboration with the individual being served and the documentation in the record must indicate whether the member agrees with the plan.